SensorDots/SocialDistancingBadge/README.md

  When out of the menu hold button to turn off.
 When off, hold button to turn on.

-## Debug Menu
+## Hidden Debug Menu

-To access the debug menu:
+To access the hidden debug menu:

 - Double click the button to activate the menu and you will see 5 on the left of the screen.
 - Hold down the button until you see "d8 7" (this means deBug Test).